LDS-Gamers-Studios/april-fools/README.md

 ## 2020
 ### Concept
 Dad Bot!
-Icarus would respond to messages that started with "I'm", then respond with "Hi, [the rest of their message], I'm Icarus!"
+Icarus would respond to messages that started with "I'm", then respond with "Hi, [the rest of their message], I'm Icarus!" and set the poster's nickname to the parsed bit of the message.
+There was also a cooldown of some sort that prevented you from this happening too often.
 ### History
 - I don't know much about this one yet.
 ### Notable Goofs